 2. Plan your Ramadan hours

-Set blocks of time during the day or night exclusively for Quran, prayers and other acts of worship that you would like to perform.
+Set blocks of time during the day or night exclusively for the Quran, prayers, and other acts of worship that you would like to perform.

 Prophet Muhammad (SA) said: